usgs/pestpp/documentation/pestpp_users_manual.md

 If only a single value is supplied for *lambdas()*, then this value of lambda is used in all iterations of the inversion process.
 In contrast, if more than one value is supplied for *lambdas()*, then PESTPP-GLM expands the user-supplied lambda list over the course of the inversion process.
 The expanded list includes other lambda values that are above and/or below those already comprising the list.
 A lambda is added to the list if the best parameters obtained during any particular iteration of the inversion process were calculated using an end member of the current list.
 The value chosen for a new lambda ensures that the previous best lambda is bracketed by members of the expanded list.
 The opposite end member is removed in order to ensure that the same number of upgrade runs stays consistent among iterations.

 If *++glm_hp_lambdas(true)* is added to the control file, then the lambda calculation process completely changes to mimic how PEST_HP handles lambda calculations.
-A midpoint lambda is determined by *phi/n_obs*, then lambdas above and below that value are added depending on the number of available panther agents. *lambda_scale_vec* is likewise altered to mimic how PEST_HP handles lambda scaling.
+A midpoint lambda is determined by *phi/n_obs*, then lambdas above and below that value are added depending on the number of available panther agents. *lambda_scale_fac* is likewise altered to mimic how PEST_HP handles lambda scaling.
 If working in serial, then 3 lambdas and the normal scale of 1 will be used.
 Users seeking to mimic PEST_HP performance from GLM should also set *++glm_normal_form(HP)* so that normal matrix scaling more closely matches PEST_HP.
 Otherwise, if comparing PESTPP-GLM to PEST_HP, users may find that the same lambda values produce notably different phi reductions between the two software.
 (Note that PESTPP and PEST_HP are written in different languages and have different options for SVD solvers, etc., - an exact 1:1 match between PESTPP-GLM and PEST_HP is unlikely.
 Additionally, PEST_HP's lambda selection and normal matrix scaling will not always be the best option for every model calibration.)

 If *++glm_panther_lambdas(true)* is added to the control file, then "PESTPP-GLM"-style lambda vectors and lambda scale vectors are used during the lambda search.
 However, PESTPP-GLM will automatically increase or decrease the number of upgrade tests depending on the number of panther agents currently connected.
 When combined with the default values of *lambdas* and *lambda_scale_fac*, this can be an easy way to easily use the appropriate number of agents during the upgrade step.